 Glazes are a simple way to make your cookies look beautiful.
 You can easily add in different food coloring or sprinkles to make it extra festive.
-All these recipes contain five or fewer ingredients that are pantry staples.
+All these recipes contain five or fewer ingredients that are typically pantry staples.

 These glazes will set on your cookies, giving them a beautiful shiny appearance.
 They require no prior baking experience to make.
-From classic glazes to dairy-free versions, each one of these recipes will perfectly compliment your favorite cookies.
+From classic glazes to dairy-free versions, each one of these recipes will perfectly complement your favorite cookies.

-#1 Basic Powdered Sugar Glaze For Cookies
+Basic Powdered Sugar Glaze For Cookies

 Ingredients:

-For the Basic Powdered Sugar Glaze by Pilsbury, you will need:
+For the basic powdered sugar glaze by Pilsbury, you will need:

-- 2 cups powdered sugar
+• 2 cups powdered sugar

-- 2 tablespoons butter or margarine, softened
+• 2 tablespoons butter or margarine, softened

-- 1 teaspoon vanilla
+• 1 teaspoon vanilla

-- 3-4 tablespoons milk or half-and-half
+• 3-4 tablespoons milk or half-and-half

 Equipment:

-- Medium bowl
+• Medium bowl

-- Whisk
+• Whisk

-Step by Step Instructions: Basic Powdered Sugar Glaze
+Step-by-Step Instructions: Basic Powdered Sugar Glaze

 Step 1: Combine All Ingredients